-Outlandish costumes, free-flowing liquor, bodies spilling out onto the streets of Roppongi, great dancing, terrible dancing, some healthy competition, a high probability of a hangover, and a 100% fun time guarantee.
-That’s the inventory for a night with Tokyo Pub Crawl (TPC), the ‘largest nightlife tour’ in Japan, and one of Tokyo’s highest-ranked experiences on TripAdvisor.
+Outlandish costumes, free-flowing liquor, bodies spilling out onto the streets of Roppongi, great dancing, terrible dancing, a high probability of a hangover, and a 100% fun time guarantee.
+That’s the inventory for a night with Tokyo Pub Crawl (TPC), the “largest nightlife tour” in Japan, and consistently one of Tokyo’s highest-ranked experiences on TripAdvisor.
 It survived the pandemic — and is still going strong.
 Here’s what you need to know.

 “It originally started with two friends trying to find a night out where we could connect with other people,” explains Andrew Nguyen, co-founder of Tokyo Pub Crawl.
 “We felt that was lacking in Tokyo, so we decided to create an event focused on easily making friends.”
 With the group sizes sitting between 90-150 every Friday and Saturday night, it’s impossible to leave without collecting a few extra buddies along the way.